MikeTschudi/navigator-integration/README.md

 arcgis-navigator://?stop=380+New+York+St,+Redlands,+CA&stopname=Esri&travelmode=Trucking+Time
 ```

-Note that the map defines which travel modes are available.
+Note that the map defines which travel modes are available, and mode names are case-sensitive.
 The default Esri maps have the following travel modes:

 - Driving Time
 - Driving Distance